leducp/KickCAT/README.md

 ## Slave stack
 A simple slave stack is under development.
 A working example based on Nuttx RTOS and tested on arduino due + easycat Lan9252 shield is available in `examples/slave/nuttx_lan9252`.
+Another example using the XMC4800 with NuttX is available.
-Follow the readme in `boards/arduino_due` for insight about how to setup and build the slave stack.
+Follow the readme in `KickCAT/examples/slave/nuttx/xmc4800/README.md` for insight about how to setup and build the slave stack.

 ### Current state:

 - Can go from INIT to PRE-OP to SAFE-OP to OP with proper verification for each transition.
 - Can read and write PI
 - Supports ESC Lan9252 through SPI.
-- Supports XMC4800 ESC (with NuttX RTOS)
+- Supports XMC4800 ESC (with NuttX RTOS).
+Pass the CTT at home tests.
 - Tools available to flash/dump eeprom from ESC.